How Do You Quantify Pain And Suffering?

 The truth is that each case is different, and the varied circumstances of each injury make getting to that answer all the more complicated.
 The type of accident may also have an effect of the severity of the injury - for example: a serious car accident in South Bend might produce a different type of injury compared to that of a slip and fall accident in a retail store.

 Of course, the first thing that your attorney is likely to ask about your pain and suffering is how it has has been diagnosed and treated, and how much it has cost you.

 Have you been on medication as a result of your pain and suffering?

 A good chat with your lawyer can help you sort out the significant details of what your pain is costing you, as well as help your lawyer build your case.
-Contact our trusted South Bend personal injury lawyers for your free consultation.
+Contact a South Bend personal injury lawyer at our law firm today, for your free consultation.
 We'll help you first with answers, and second with results.